hblanck/cgm_display/README.md

 Hammer Header Male - Solderless Raspberry Pi Connector (https://www.adafruit.com/product/3662)

 # Requirements
 This is the version I developed on.
+All required packages were included in the distribution below.
+Except for the PiTFT install which is documented below.

 Raspberry Pi Version: